 The most important thing to consider when buying a ski setup for your child is getting the right size.
 While it might be tempting to buy downhill skis that they can grow into, skis that are too big will be hard for them to turn and control, while properly sized skis will be easier for them turn and ultimately enjoy and learn on.

 One great option that ERIK’S offers if you’re concerned about buying a ski setup for your growing child is our ERIK’S Kid’s Downhill Ski Lease Program.

 System skis come with bindings, and they’re integrated into the ski.
 Rather than drilling holes into the ski to mount the bindings, they have a plate attached to the ski that the bindings attach too.
 Flat skis are sold as a ski only.
 Bindings are then mounted to the ski by first drilling holes into the top of the ski and then installing the heel and toe pieces.

 Most all-mountain skis are sold as a system ski while freeride and freestyle skis are often sold as flats.

 This is where many skis today fall, with some combination of rocker and camber being common.
-Rocker in the tip of the ski makes it easier to turn and offers float in powder or choppy snow, with camber underfoot to better hold an edge while turning.
-The blend of rocker and camber that a ski manufacturer chooses will match the style of skiing that the ski is designed for.
+Rocker in the tip of the downhill skis makes them easier to turn and offers float in powder or choppy snow, with camber underfoot to better hold an edge while turning.
+The blend of rocker and camber that a ski manufacturer chooses will match the style of skiing that the skis are designed for.

 Got more questions about skis?
 Our Gear Experts are here to help!
 Click for Live Chat, give us a call (877-885-2453), or send an email.